• Skip to main content

 • Combine all the ingredients in a bowl and blend well.

-• n a cookie sheet covered with foil (for easy cleanup) use a soup spoon to create heaping round meatballs spaced about 1/2 inch apart.
+• Prepare a baking sheet and cover with parchment paper or foil (for easy cleanup).
+Use a soup spoon or ice cream scoop to create meatballs spaced about ยฝ inch apart.

 • Bake for 15 minutes or until they start to brown slightly on the top.

 • Cool and serve.
-Cover and store in the refrigerator for 4 days or so.
+Cover and store in the refrigerator for 4 days or so or freeze for a few months.

 Reader Interactions